How to Find A Unique Baby Name in 2023

-These are some names that made the most significant leaps in popularity from 2020 to 2021 – they feel familiar but fresh.
+These are some names that made the most significant leaps in popularity – they feel familiar but fresh.
 Thesenames that didn't crack the list of the 500 most popular in each sex, but they are typically in the top 1,000.

-Bridger jumped up 200 spots in 2021 (a nod to the steamy Bridgerton, perhaps), while Raya could be a clue to how couples met as it jumped 500 spots from 2020.
+Bridger jumped up 200 spots (a nod to the steamy Bridgerton, perhaps), while Raya could be a clue to how couples met as it jumped 500 spots.
 Next, Amiri is related to the Arabic Amir, which means prince, ruler, or royal.
 Mac ("son of") is a common Scottish and Irish prefix for surnames and makes for a puckish first name.

 For girls, Wrenly and Navy are new, modern names – Navy was first seen on social security data in 2019.
 Della was widespread throughout the 1950s and slowly declined until 2021 when it jumped 200 spots to be the 708th most popular name in the US.